 This exhibition is supported by Proclaim Management Solutions.

 Saskia Schut and Scott Mitchell

 Reading Room plays host to a series of events by independent arts publishers and artists.
-The front gallery space at Gertrude Contemporary will subtly respond to the tenor of the texts through alternation of the structure, atmosphere, lighting, time of day, or refreshments.
-Readings are recorded and played continuously in the space until the next reading takes place.
+The front gallery space at Gertrude Contemporary subtly responded to the tenor of the texts through alternation of the structure, atmosphere, lighting, time of day, or refreshments.
+Readings were recorded and played continuously in the space until the next reading takes place.

 Recordings can be found here.

 SATURDAY 26 JULY, 2 PM

 GORDON BENNETT IN MEMORIAM